-40. The TEC must ensure that funding for provider-based aviation qualifications that includes an in-flight training component does not exceed 450 EFTS.
+38. The TEC must ensure that funding for provider-based aviation programmes that includes an in-flight training component does not exceed 450 EFTS.

-Health-related professional qualifications and credentials
+Health-related professional programmes and micro-credentials

-- 41. The TEC may allow funding paid to a TEO under this funding mechanism to be used for programmes and/or credentials, or their component parts that lead to the award of a post-entry health-related professional qualification or credential that: - a. is of an academic or research nature; and - b. has a clinical component of 30% or less within the total qualification or credential. - 42.
-The TEC must ensure that funding paid to a TEO under this funding mechanism is not used for programmes and/or credentials, or their component parts that lead to the award of a post-entry health-related professional qualification or credential that has: - a. a clinical component of more than 30% within the total qualification or credential; and - b. either:
+- 39. The TEC may allow funding paid to a TEO under this funding mechanism to be used for programmes and/or micro-credentials, or their component parts that lead to the award of a post-entry health-related professional qualification or micro-credential that: - a. is of an academic or research nature: and - b. has a clinical component of 30% or less within the total programme or microcredential. - 40.
+The TEC must ensure that funding paid to a TEO under this funding mechanism is not used for programmes and/or micro-credentials, or their component parts, that lead to the award of a post-entry health-related professional qualification or micro-credential that has: - a. a clinical component of more than 30% within the total programme or microcredential; and b. either: